Where to Eat Hiroshima Ramen: 3 Famous Shops

 Shop #1: Kiyochan

-Kiyochan (きよちゃん) goes back several generations and it’s one of the coziest ramen shops I’ve ever been to.
+Kiyochan (きよちゃん) goes back several generations, and it’s one of the coziest ramen shops I’ve ever stepped into.

 Shop #2: Tsubame

-Besides the ramen, the great appeal of Tsubame (つばめ) is the rustic, Showa-era interior.
-This is the real Hiroshima – as it was years and years ago.
+Besides the ramen, a big part of Tsubame’s (つばめ) appeal is its rustic, Shōwa-era interior.
+This is the real Hiroshima - just as it was decades ago.

-Tsubame also pays homage to the city’s baseball team, the Carp.
-There’s splashes of the team’s red color in the decor and even uniform numbers on the walls.
-You can bet that when there’s a baseball game on, their old-school, mounted TV will be playing it.
+Tsubame also pays homage to the city’s beloved baseball team, the Carp.
+You’ll find splashes of the team’s red throughout the décor and even uniform numbers on the walls.
+And if there’s a game on, you can bet their old-school mounted TV will be showing it.

-Matching the shop’s interior, Tsubame’s ramen is closer to a classic shoyu.
-There’s less fat in the broth and it has a more watery consistency.
-It’s a tasty, quality bowl and is priced at ¥650.
-That’s the only ramen choice on the menu.
-But it’s all you really need!
+In line with the retro setting, Tsubame’s ramen leans closer to a classic shoyu.
+The broth has less fat and a more watery consistency, but it’s still a tasty, quality bowl.
+It’s the only ramen on the menu, but honestly, it’s all you need.

 Enjoy stepping back in time at Tsubame!